diinnk/powlyPollington/README.md

 Simple polling tool developed in Scala and, initially, intended to be run within a docker/podman container

 **TODO:**
- - Vote FE
+ - Links in Results and view
+ - Add Poll pull down to results
- - Results FE
+ - Create FE
+ - Vote validation logic
  - Edit a poll
    - edit title
    - edit desc